 Bootstrapped businesses with lean finance teams benefit most from Ramp's automation-first approach—real-time accounting sync, proactive spending controls, and predictable cashback mean less time managing expenses.
 Venture-backed companies get more value from Brex's higher credit limits, multi-currency support, and travel-focused rewards structure, particularly if the team travels frequently.

 Relay approaches employee spending differently.
 Instead of controlling spend after the fact, you structure the money itself.
-Create dedicated accounts1 for payroll, taxes, projects, or departments, then issue team cards tied directly to the right budget.
+Create dedicated accounts for payroll, taxes, projects, or departments, then issue team cards tied directly to the right budget.
 Each card can only draw from its assigned funds—no accidental overspending, no chasing receipts to understand what happened.